International Maize and Wheat Improvement Center

-The International Maize and Wheat Improvement Center (CIMMYT) in El Batan, Mexico has hosted fifteen high school interns since 1998.
+The International Maize and Wheat Improvement Center (CIMMYT) in El Batan, Mexico has hosted seventeen high school interns since 1998.

 Established in 1943, CIMMYT is a non-profit research and training center that works to sustainably increase the productivity of maize and wheat systems to ensure global food security and reduce poverty by bringing together public research and extension organizations, private companies, advanced research institutes, NGOs, and farmer associations in countries worldwide.